 In education, for instance, teachers can foster a growth mindset in students, encouraging them to embrace challenges and learn from failures.

-In workplaces, leaders can cultivate a growth mindset culture, promoting continuous learning and innovation.
-We hear this from customers that regularly use our corporate, employee, and leadership courses.
+Leaders can cultivate a growth mindset in workplaces, promoting continuous learning and innovation.
+We hear this from customers who regularly use our corporate, employee, and leadership courses.

 7 Examples of Dweck’s Fixed and Growth Mindsets in the Workplace

-2. Handling Criticism: In a performance review, a fixed mindset individual might ignore constructive criticism, while a growth mindset individual would take it as a chance to improve.
+- Handling Criticism: In a performance review, a fixed-mindset individual might ignore constructive criticism, while a growth-mindset individual would take it as a chance to improve.

-3. Effort and Success: A fixed mindset individual might believe that they’re not a “natural” at a task and give up, while a growth mindset individual would understand that effort leads to mastery.
+- Effort and Success: A fixed mindset individual might believe they’re not a “natural” at a task and give up, while a growth mindset individual would understand that effort leads to mastery.

-4. Learning from Others: When a colleague succeeds, a fixed mindset individual might feel threatened, while a growth mindset individual would feel inspired and seek to learn from their colleague’s success.
+- Learning from Others: When a colleague succeeds, a fixed-mindset individual might feel threatened, while a growth-mindset individual would feel inspired and seek to learn from their colleague’s success.

-5. Dealing with Setbacks: After a project failure, a fixed mindset individual might feel defeated and avoid similar projects in the future, while a growth mindset individual would view the failure as a learning opportunity.
+- Dealing with Setbacks: A fixed-mindset individual might feel defeated and avoid similar projects after a project failure.
+In contrast, an individual with a growth mindset views failure as a learning opportunity.

-6. Innovation: In a brainstorming session, a fixed mindset individual might stick to known solutions, while a growth mindset individual would be open to new ideas and approaches.
+- Innovation: In a brainstorming session, a person with a fixed mindset might stick to known solutions, while a person with a growth mindset would be open to new ideas and approaches.

-7. Teamwork: In a team, a fixed mindset individual might compete with team members, while a growth mindset individual would collaborate, understanding that success is a collective effort.
+- Teamwork: In a team, a fixed-mindset individual might compete with team members, while a growth-mindset individual would collaborate, understanding that success is a collective effort.

 Conclusion